 But The Tudors isnt just about its central character, for theres a terrific supporting cast at work too.
 Sam Neills Cardinal Wolsey, Jeremy Northams Thomas More and Natalie Dormers Ann Boleyn are just some who earn plaudits here.
 Behind the camera theres the pen of Elizabeth writer Michael Hirst at work, and he too deserves much credit, clearly getting his teeth into the fascinating subject matter.

 The Tudors is, undoubtedly, a graphic production, and earns its 15 certificate comfortably.
 Its also been knocked for the liberties it takes with its history when putting its story across, with some justification.
 But its also most certainly terrific television, mixing in high production values with strong performances.
 In short, the ten episodes here will simply have you thirsting for the next series.
-Not before youve re-watched Season One a few times, though..
+Not before youve re-watched Season One a few times, though... --Jon Foster

 The Tudors: Season 2 begins with all the passion, violence and dark intrigue of the award-winning first series.
 King Henry (the dashing Jonathan Rhys Meyers) has appointed himself head of the Church of England.
 Meanwhile, upon the insistence of Anne Boleyn (Natalie Dormer), Henry breaks all contacts with Katherine and the noble Queen is banished from her court.
 Furthermore, a cook is blackmailed into poisoning a high-ranking bishop--then boiled alive for his crime.
 The Reformation has begun.